Safeguarding Children Policy

 1. Policy Statement

-Hull City Ladies Football Club recognises its responsibility to safeguard the welfare of every child and young person entrusted to its care.
+Hull City Ladies Football Club recognises its responsibility to safeguard the welfare of every child and young person and vulnerable adults entrusted to its care.
 We are committed to providing a safe, supportive, and inclusive environment for all participants.

 For the purposes of this policy, a child or young person is defined as anyone under the age of 18 engaged in any club football activity.